-And what is the purpose of bringing to pass the work of building us to such maturity?
+And what is the purpose of building us to such maturity?
 That you, O LORD God, might dwell there.

 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 (Revelation 21:2)